Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-09/01-anatomy/02-page.md

 <div class="divider-heading"></div>

-**Rules** can be applied singularly or en masse to one or more selectors:
+**Rules** can be applied singularly or to one or more selectors:

 <span class="label label-info">NOTE:</span> CSS is not whitespace dependent.
-In other words, you do not need to include extra lines between rules.
-However, this shown style increases readability of your code. _It's polite._
+In other words, one does not need to include extra lines between rules.
+However, this shown style increases readability of one's code. _It's polite._

 ### Multiple Selectors with Different Rules

-When applying different rules to elements, you simply need to write another selector/declaration set.
+When applying different rules to elements, simply write another selector/declaration set.
 The closing **curly bracket** (`}`) tells the browser the rule is finished.

 <div class="code-heading">
   <span class="css">CSS</span>
 </div>

 ```css
 /* Rule 1: Applied to all h1 elements. */
 h1 {